rockstor/rockstor-doc/email_setup.rst

 ---------------------

-Upon submitting the desired configuration the following is displayed summarizing the previously entered information and advising on how this configuration might be tested.
+Upon submitting the desired configuration the following is displayed summarizing the previously entered / current information and advising on how this configuration might be tested.

+**Email Alerts** section of the **System** page with existing configuration.

 ..  image:: email_done.png
     :scale: 80%